-Only 2% of organizations have all the internal processes modeled and documented.
-Apparently, the other 98% just don’t want to enjoy the benefits of process standardization.
+Only two percent of organizations have all their internal processes modeled and documented.
+Apparently, the other 98 percent don't want to enjoy the benefits of process standardization.

 … Or they don’t know how to create process documentation that sticks.
 If that’s the case for you, we’re here to help.

 Below we’ve highlighted some of the most significant benefits of sharing step-by-step instructions within an organization and suggested a simple but actionable strategy for building and adopting ones.